 It also meant launching an independent investigation to determine exactly what happened in Benghazi, and to recommend steps for improvement.
-And it also meant intensifying our efforts to combat terrorism, and support emerging democracies in North Africa and beyond.
+It also meant intensifying our efforts to combat terrorism, and support emerging democracies in North Africa and beyond.

-Let me share briefly the lessons we have learned up until now.
+Let me share briefly the lessons we have learned.
 First, let's start on the night of September 11th itself, and those difficult early days.
 I directed our response from the State Department, and stayed in close contact with officials from across our government and the Libyan government.

 So I did see firsthand what Ambassador Pickering and Chairman Mullen called "timely and exceptional coordination."
 No delays in decision- making, no denials of support from Washington, or from our military.